CS-433/ml-project-2-las_macinas/README.md

 ├── report                  # Report of the project
 ├── src                     # Source files
 │    └── submissions        # Folder containing the prediction
 │    └── models             # Savestate of the best models
-├── run                     # Run the model : training and testing └── README.md
+│    └── run.py             # Run the model : training and testing
+└── README.md
 </pre>